INDEX

 When you think of liquid, the first thing that comes to mind is the so-called "easy wax."
 However, as you know, this was not long-lasting and was only a temporary solution.
 This is where the current liquid waxes, labeled "BASE WAX" and "TOP (gliding) WAX," came into existence.
 For example, something like this photo

-just pour an appropriate amount onto the special felt or sponge and spread it over the sliding surface.
+Simply apply an appropriate amount to the dedicated felt or sponge and spread it over the gliding surface.

 All you have to do is wait a few minutes for it to dry and then brush it.

-Hot waxing seems to have the edge in terms of durability, but since you can apply it more frequently, the durability issue is ultimately covered.
+Hot waxing probably lasts longer, but since you can apply it more frequently, the difference in durability is ultimately compensated for.

 Here's a quick review of the basics of WAX